Bearwood House: Architecture and description

 Girouard considers Bearwood one of the best examples of "muscular Victorian gothic".
 In his work, The Victorian Country House, he writes: "The influence of Highclere is apparent, but it is as if Highclere had been sent on a weight-lifting course.
 The entrance front is like a sock in the jaw".
 The north (entrance) front is approached through an avenue of Wellingtonias.
 (Note: In the mid-1860s, Walter planted an even more impressive tree-scape, the Wellingtonia Avenue, about 4 miles from Bearwood, as a tribute to the Duke of Wellington.)
 The frontage is symmetrical to its right side, but breaks into an enormous tower to the left.
 A large porte-cochère leads into the entrance hall.
 The whole is, mainly, of two main storeys, with large attics and even larger basements.
 It is constructed of red brick with dressings in Mansfield stone, a form of limestone.
 The south, garden, front is less frenetic than the north, although again interrupted by a tower to the right side.
 Large terraces, included within the building's listing status, drop away from the house towards the once-extensive, formal gardens.

 The interior centres on a large, top-lit picture gallery.
 This was constructed to house Walter's collection of Flemish pictures inherited from his father.
 The pictures are now gone.
 The entrance hall is panelled in Spanish leather and has a dividing screens passage in emulation of medieval examples.
-Girouard considers the main staircase the house's coup de théâtre; "one raises one's eyes and finds oneself looking up to the roof of the tower, 88 feet above, painted dark blue and sprinkled with gold stars".
+Girouard considers the main staircase the house's coup de théâtre; "one raises one's eyes and finds oneself looking up to the roof of the tower, 88 feet [27 metres] above, painted dark blue and sprinkled with gold stars".
 The other particularly notable feature is the array of highly specialised service offices, including the Cleaning Room, the Brushing Room, the Gun Room, the Plate Safe and the Odd Room.

 The school chapel was constructed in 1934–1935 and was designed by Herbert Baker.
 Funding came from the Inchcape family, in memory of the shipowner, James Mackay, 1st Earl of Inchcape, who was Chairman of the Merchant Seamans Fund.
 Bearwood House is a Grade II* listed building, and stands in parkland with its own Grade II* listing.
 Many of the estate buildings have independent listings, including the main lodge, the Oak Lodge, and the school's chapel.
 Nikolaus Pevsner, in his Buildings of England, describes Bearwood as "in its brazen way, one of the major Victorian monuments of England".